 Good thing blogging came into the picture.
 One of the things that made it easily possible for us to buy our house is my blogging money.

-FYI: Sign up using my link and you can start your blog for $3.95/month.
-That’s just a coffee fix from a gas station or even less than that.
+FYI: Sign up using my link and you can start your blog for $2.95/month. instead of the regular $7.99/month.
+That's just a coffee fix from a gas station or even less than that.
+That's 50% off the regular price.

 - How To Start A Profitable Blog in 15 Minutes or Less